waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-## 🍽️ 6-Seater Dining Table with Chairs
+## ❌ SOLD — 🍽️ 6-Seater Dining Table with Chairs
 Sturdy wooden dining table with beveled glass top and six matching high-back chairs.
 Chairs include fitted burgundy covers over lightly cushioned seats.
 Some visible wear on table edges and surface, reflected in the price.
 Great for daily use or as a starter dining set.

 Table Dimensions: